David Lefèvre (serial killer): Alexandre Michaud

-On the evening of September 4, 2011, following an argument with Sylvie, Alexandre hit the wall violently and injured his wrist.
+On the evening of 4 September 2011, following an argument with Sylvie, Alexandre hit the wall violently and injured his wrist.
 Having no means of transportation, Sylvie called David to come pick him up.
 He arrived at the couple's house, took Michaud and drove to the hospital, where he left the doctors to take care of his injured acquaintance.
 However, when he came back to pick him up, he drove to the Camon swamp, where he shot Michaud with his gun twice, once in the back and once in the head.
 The man fell into the swamp, managing to grab onto a rowboat, but succumbed to his injuries.
 Having killed his victim, Lefèvre drove home.

 Two days later, Sylvie went to the police station to report her boyfriend's disappearance, recounting how Alexandre disappeared after he was driven by her friend David to the hospital.
 Following her testimony, a search and rescue operation was launched to find the young man.
 A few days later, Michaud was found in the marshes and identified by a distinctive jersey that he wore.
-Feeling that the crime might be connected to that the death of Julien Guérin, who had been found in similar circumstances and also had connections to Lefèvre, the gendarmes considered that the two cases might be connected.
+Feeling that the crime might be connected to the death of Julien Guérin, who had been found in similar circumstances and also had connections to Lefèvre, the gendarmes considered that the two cases might be connected.

-On September 14, 2011, Lefèvre was taken into custody.
-During his hearing, the 31-year-old man resists the gendarmes who question him.
-Lefèvre gives his explanations, but the gendarmes, having discovered the criminal's past, extend his custody.
-However, Lefèvre is indicted for the murder of Alexandre Michaud, but leaves the police station free; lack of evidence and incriminating evidence.
+On 14 September 2011, Lefèvre was taken into custody.
+During his hearing, the 31-year-old man resisted the gendarmes who questioned him.
+Lefèvre gave his explanations, but the gendarmes, having discovered the criminal's past, extended his custody.
+However, Lefèvre is indicted for the murder of Alexandre Michaud, but leaves the police station free; a lack of evidence and incriminating evidence.
 Although Lefèvre went free, the investigators decided to place him on wiretapping his phone tapping in order to monitor him and collect more evidence.

 In November 2011, during a phone call to Sylvie, David Lefèvre brags, telling her that he has already killed three times.
 The call is intercepted by the investigators who, as a result, are now convinced of Lefèvre's guilt.
-They nevertheless decide to prepare the future police custody of the suspect, in order to find elements for the latter to confess to the crimes attributed to him.
+They nevertheless decide to prepare the future police custody of the suspect, to find elements for the latter to confess to the crimes attributed to him.